ng2-ui/popup/README.md

         map['ng2-popup'] = 'node_modules/ng2-popup'
         packages['ng2-popup'] = { main: 'dist/index.js', defaultExtension: 'js']

+## Run locally and test it

+1. build and run

+      For Windows Environment (in CMD)
+          $ .\build.cmd

+      For Mac Environment (in terminal)
+          $  ./build.sh

+2. start the server

+      $ npm start

 ## Use it in your code

 1. Import directives and add `ng2-popup` to your component